 Does Progynova-TS interact with other medication?

-Some medicines can interact badly with one another and cause problems or increase/reduce the effectiveness of your treatment.
+Some medicines can interact badly with one another and cause problems, or increase or reduce the effectiveness of your treatment.
 You should always tell your doctor about any other medication you are taking, including vitamins and supplements.

-Some example of medication that Progynova TS interacts with:
+Some examples of medications that Progynova TS interacts with are:

 - Drugs that prevent harmful blood clots;